csc7/PP5_CI_GDEC/README.md

 IMPORTANT: At this point, DISABLE_COLLECSTATICS of point 15 can be deleted if you opted for enabling it), so Django loads the static files from Amazon Web Services

 25 - Check that your "custom_storages.py" file is properly defined according to your app and AWS account.

+26 - In the app bucket of your Amazon Web Services account create a folder named "media" (in the same level that the "static" folder is located)

+27 - Check that superuser e-mail in Django admin user interface is verified.

+28 - Add API keys (STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY) from Stripe to Config Vars in Heroku.
+Then, in your Stripe account (in "Developers" section, "Webhooks"), "Add endpoint" (https://pp5-ci-gdec.herokuapp.com/checkout/wh), selecting and adding all events.
+Finally, copy the signing secret of the webhook and asign it to a STRIPE_WH_SECRET in the Config Vars of Heroku.
+Ensure the variables match the names in the settings.py file.

 #### Additional notes: